Write a little about yourself. Just a paragraph will do.

 her Estate and sold her home.
 I returned to California after

-spending 3 of the past 4 years in Columbus, Ohio.
+spending 3 years in Columbus, Ohio.

 I worked in Atlanta for a year on a sitcom project for a big name